 - Child Protection concerns, Duty & Assessment Team (D&AT) involvement

 - Abusive relationship

 - Domestic Violence

 - Learning difficulties

 - Physical disability

 - Mental health concerns

 - High support needs through floating support, Special Needs Housing Officer, key-worker or other

 - Tenancy history (priority transfer history)

-- Substance misuse

-The above criteria is not an exhaustive list, but it can be used as a starting point when making the vulnerability assessment.
+The above criteria are not an exhaustive list, but they are guidelines to be used as a starting point in making the vulnerability assessment.

-• A comprehensive and objective decision at the earliest stage will have a decisive impact on how to proceed with the case.
+A comprehensive and objective decision at the earliest stage will have a decisive impact on how to proceed with the case.